 Kastor Boat Trips started at Hönö Gothenburg archipelago 2004.
 Some years earlier we found the charming wooden boat Kastor, now the centre part of our business.

 People have lived at this island for thousands of years and we who daily traffic the archipelago are not surprised why.
-We are happy to provide our coast to visitors from all over the world in a sustainable way.
+We are happy to carefully provide our coast to visitors from all over the world.

 Kastor, build by juniper pegged oak tree at Kungsviken 1960 at a time when Orust island was the centre of the worlds best ship buildning, came to Hönö island 1990 after 30 years of hard fishing at Käringö island.
 Since we bought and repaired it year 2000 several “land-crabs” have joined us for mackerel trolling to Vinga island.